wanderllama/LOOP_resolve_git_conflicts/README.md

     * _git commit -m "message"_

-* add tester 1s branch to remote repository.
-A local branch that does not exist on the remote repository must be added before you can push to remote repository
+* add tester 1s branch to remote repository and push.
+A local branch that does not exist on the remote repository must be added before you can push using _git push_
   * _git push --set-upstream origin develop_